youngb1801/Portfolio/Loan_Prediction/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-This project would be used to increase awareness and knowledge on a particular topic by telling the story uncovered from the data.
+This project would be used to predict the loan amount for online applicants.
+The result would be used to determine if the loan is of high risk to allocate additional resources to review the application.
+Deploying the model could be conducted within the online application process as soon as the application is submitted or in a batch process method depending on the needs of the loan provider.
+Retraining of the model would need to be conducted on a regular basis to ensure accurate predictions.